Retronym: Examples

 The first film in the Star Wars franchise released in 1977 was simply titled Star Wars.
 It was given the subtitle "Episode IV: A New Hope" for its 1981 theatrical re-release, shortly after the release of its sequel The Empire Strikes Back in 1980.
-Initially, this subtitle was limited to the opening text crawl, as all three films in the original Star Wars trilogy (Star Wars, The Empire Strikes Back, and Return of the Jedi) were still sold under their original theatrical titles on home media formats (such as VHS and Laserdisc).
-It was not until their 2004 DVD releases that the titles of the individual three films were changed to follow the same titling pattern as the Star Wars prequel trilogy (e.g. Star Wars Episode IV - A New Hope).
+Initially, this subtitle was limited to the opening text crawl, as all three films in the original Star Wars trilogy (Star Wars, The Empire Strikes Back, and Return of the Jedi) were still sold under their original theatrical titles on home media formats (such as VHS and LaserDisc).
+It was not until their 2004 DVD releases that the titles of the individual three films were changed to match the pattern of the Star Wars prequel trilogy (e.g. Star Wars Episode IV - A New Hope).

+Often, when films or video games gain sequels that start a series, the first of them is often informally referred to with a "1" or "I" after the title, even if they do not canonically receive such a designation, such as with Street Fighter in relation to Street Fighter II.
+In cases of reboots with names identical to the first entry in the series, year dates are added to the title to distinguish the reboot from the original, such as Doom (1993) and Doom (2016).

 In the 1990s, when the Internet became widely popular and email accounts' instant delivery common, mail carried by the postal service came to be called "snail mail" for its slower delivery compared to email.

 Advances in technology and science are often responsible for the coinage of retronyms.
 For example, the term acoustic guitar was coined with the advent of the electric guitar, analog watch was introduced to distinguish from the digital watch, push bike was created to distinguish from the motorized bicycle, and feature phone was coined to distinguish from the smartphone.
 Likewise, visible light refers to electromagnetic radiation on the narrow visible spectrum, and water ice was coined to distinguish the solid state of water (including exotic forms) from the solid state of other volatiles such as carbon dioxide and argon.